harrisonstatham/HSMissileCommand/README.md

 # HSMissileCommand
 Missile Command on the MBED.
+This repo assumes either a Mac or Linux platform.
+Modify the build script, and makefile appropriately.

 ## Dependencies

 1. GCC-ARM toolchain (https://launchpad.net/gcc-arm-embedded)
 2. Make
-3. ...

 ## Building